Learning online: guidelines, tips and support

 - a Chat activity where you can chat synchronously (in real time) with the teacher/s.
 This tool is especially useful if you are not meeting face to face

-The teaching team may also set up a Collaborate virtual classroom session/s for real-time communication.
+The teaching team may also set up Collaborate (video conferencing) sessions for real-time communication.
 You will be able to use various tools in this session represented by icons (raise hand, laughter, applause etc) to be more present.
 Collaborate offers a series of Feedback options (Happy, Surprised, Agree/Disagree, Confused etc).

 Work in small groups effectively in FLO or another online space.